Quick summary: How to build a simple website on WordPress

-If you want to build a website and you don’t know where to start, you have landed at the right web page.
-My name is Alan, I have been developing and marketing websites since 2008.
-Alongside being a web developer/designer by trade, I have also created and sold a number of websites and blogs in a variety of online business niches.
+If you’re looking to build a website and don’t know where to begin, you’ve landed on the right page.
+My name is Alan, and I’ve been designing, developing, and marketing websites since 2008.
+As a professional web developer and designer, I’ve also created, scaled, and sold numerous websites and blogs across a wide range of online business niches.

 1